 Just the Good's vegan shaving soap gives a satisfying, clean shave that helps skin feel great thanks to vegetable-derived stearic acid and kaolin for slip and lather, essential oils that disinfect and provide antibacterial support, and shea butter moisturizes.
 Please note that those with highly sensitive skin and/or an allergy to botanicals may prefer the unscented version of this product.

-Tea tree has well-known antibacterial properties, making it great for helping to avoid razor burn and other irritation.
+- Tea tree oil and Patchouli: Tea tree oil has well-known antibacterial properties, making it great for helping to avoid razor burn and other irritation.
 Patchouli also has antiseptic and astringent properties but brings the added benefit of being an antidepressant and aphrodisiac!

 Shaving soaps are quite different than conventional shaving cream in a can.
 As you know, cans use aerosol or other expellants to fill a petroleum base with gas and/or air to create a mousse.
 Just the Goods shaving solids, however, are made without sodium lauryl sulfate or other artificial foaming agents, so the trick to making them work is to use a shaving brush to create tiny bubbles.
 Brushes are sold separately.